SamyPesse/xml-schema/README.md

     // If true, Append the resulting value as text (default is true)
     text: true,

+    // If true, Append the resulting value as CDATA
+    cdata: true,

     // If true: parse it as an array
     array: false,